biomarkersParkinson/paradigma/docs/tsdf_paradigma_channels_and_units.md

-# Channels and units in Digital Biomarkers for Parkinson's Disease (`paradigma`) schemas
+# Channels and units in Paradigma schemas

 Within the `paradigma` project, some of the field types are further specialised to provide a better description of the data.
 These are described in the following sections.